Kerbalism/Kerbalism/README.rst

 -----------------

 Most stock modules and some third-party ones are emulated for what concerns the mechanics introduced by the mod.
-The level of support depend on the specific module, and may include: simulation of resource consumption and production in unloaded vessels, fixing of timewarp issues in loaded vessels, the ability to disable the module after malfunctions, and the means to start and stop the module in an automation script.
+The level of support depends on the specific module, and may include: simulation of resource consumption and production in unloaded vessels, fixing of timewarp issues in loaded vessels, the ability to disable the module after malfunctions, and also the means to start and stop the module in an automation script.

 SUPPORTED MODS
 --------------

-Most mods work together with this one, others don't.
+Most mods work together with Kerbalism, others don't.
 Such is life.
-For a non-exhaustive list of supported mods have a look inside the Support folder.
-Some of the interactions deserve a special mention:
+For a complete list of supported mods have a look inside the `Support folder`_.
+Some of the interactions deserve a special mention though:

 **SCANsat:**